Shadow Stalker - Advent of a Hero

 The cloaked girl stepped toward her.
 "That was fucking awesome!" she enthused.

 Shadow Stalker didn't speak for a moment.
 The girl was taller than her, and skinnier.
 Long, long legs.
 Big round glasses, huge tragic eyes behind them.
 She felt ... something.
 A stirring.
-She didn't know what it was.
+Stronger than she'd ever felt before.

 The girl took another step toward her, arm pressed against the superficial wound in her stomach.
 It wasn't bad; Sophia could tell from the way she moved.
 No impairment.